RedHatNordicsSA/linux4win/content/assign5.md

 ```
 Downloading (Pulling) an image is easy, too.
 ```
-$ podman pull registry.fedoraproject.org/f29/httpd
+$ podman pull registry.access.redhat.com/rhscl/httpd-24-rhel7
 ```
 After pulling some images, you can list all images, present on your machine.
 ```
 $ podman images
 ```
 :exclamation: Podman searches in different registries.
-Therefore it is recommend to use the full image name (registry.fedoraproject.org/f29/httpd instead of httpd) to ensure, that you are using the correct image.
+Therefore it is recommend to use the full image name (registry.access.redhat.com/rhscl/httpd-24-rhel7 instead of php) to ensure, that you are using the correct image.

 ## Running a container
 This sample container will run a very basic httpd server that serves only its index page.
 ```
-$ podman run -dt -p 8080:8080/tcp registry.fedoraproject.org/f29/httpd
+$ podman run -dt -p 8080:8080/tcp registry.access.redhat.com/rhscl/httpd-24-rhel7
 ```
 :exclamation: Because the container is being run in detached mode, represented by the -d in the podman run command, Podman will print the container ID after it has executed the command.
 The -t also adds a pseudo-tty to run arbitrary commands in an interactive shell.

 :exclamation: We use port forwarding to be able to access the HTTP server.
-For successful running at least slirp4netns v0.3.0 is needed.

 ## Listing running containers
 The podman ps command is used to list created and running containers.